zoe-1/fg/README.md

 # Contributors
 This article is a work in progress.
 Contributions from others are welcomed.
-Open an issue is you would like to discuss a specific subject.
+Open an issue if you would like to discuss a specific subject.

 # License